lika85456/multiverse/README.md

 ## Prerequisities

+### Filling .env
 To use the Multiverse library you need to fill the `.env` file with your configuration.
 Use the same structure as in `.env.example`.
-The AWS ECR (address) must be in the same region as the database (preferably `eu-west-1` as other regions might not support S3 directory buckets).
+The AWS ECR must be in the same region as the database (preferably `eu-west-1` as other regions might not support S3 directory buckets).
 Filling `ORCHESTRATOR_SOURCE_BUCKET` is no longer needed for the library, but the Web UI still uses it.

+### Installing dependencies
-Dependencies must be installed using `pnpm install`.
+Dependencies must be installed using `pnpm install` from the root of the project.

+### Deploying Compute worker image to AWS ECR
+Deploy the database worker image using `pnpm run deploy:db`.
+If you are using Docker Desktop, the configuration might be wrong and errors might occur.
+In that case look at https://stackoverflow.com/questions/76109195/how-to-fix-docker-login-error-error-saving-credentials.

 ## Running the example

 In `apps/example` you can find an example repository using the Multiverse library.
 You can run it using `bun apps/example/index.ts` or any other Typescript runner.

+Alternatively you can try the manual test in `packages/multiverse/src/test/manual.test.ts` to interactively run the cases, provided you have Vitest extension installed (VSCode recommended).

 # Multiverse UI